 Knossos – the must-visit archeological site of Crete

-I have been many times in Greece and one suggestion I can give is: visit the archaeological sites as early in the morning as you can, possibly at the opening time.
+I have been to Greece many times and one suggestion I can give is: visit the archaeological sites as early in the morning as you can, possibly at the opening time.

 I reached Knossos quite early in the morning but, well, it was already extremely hot, at least for me.